pulumi/docs/pulumi-hugo/themes/default/content/blog/aws-lambda-container-support/index.md

 ## Example: Serverless Video Thumbnailer with AWS Lambda and Pulumi

-Let's walk through the steps to build an example application with container-based AWS Lambda.
+Let's walk through the steps to build an example application with container-based AWS Lambda using [infrastructure as code]({{< relref "/what-is/what-is-infrastructure-as-code" >}}).
 In this scenario, a function runs every time a new video is uploaded to an Amazon S3 bucket.
 It relies on FFmpeg tools to produce a thumbnail of the uploaded video and uploads the thumbnail back to the same S3 bucket.

 We'll use Pulumi to provision the necessary resources.
 You can check out the [full source code](https://github.com/pulumi/examples/tree/master/aws-ts-lambda-thumbnailer) in the Pulumi Examples.